Noach: Fourth reading—Genesis 8:15–9:7

 In the fourth reading, God told Noah to come out of the Ark with his family and to free the animals.
 Then Noah built an altar to God and offered burnt offerings of every clean animal and of every clean bird.
 God smelled the pleasing odor and vowed never again to doom the earth because of humankind, as human imaginings are evil from their youth, but God would preserve the seasons so long as the earth endured.
-God blessed Noah and his sons to be fertile and increase, and put the fear of them into all the beasts, which God gave into their hands to eat.
+God blessed Noah and his sons, telling them to be fertile and increase, and put the fear of them into all the beasts, which God gave into their hands to eat.
 God prohibited eating flesh with its life-blood in it.
 God would require a reckoning of every person's and beast's life-blood, and whoever shed the blood of a human would have their blood shed by humans, for in God's image did God make humankind.
-God told them to be fertile and increase.
+God told them again to be fertile and increase.
 The fourth reading and a closed portion end here.